mozilla/elasticutils/docs/debugging.rst

 ..
 Note::

    This is a "private" method, so we might change it at some point.
-   Having said that, it hasn't changed so far and is probably useful for debugging.
+   Having said that, it hasn't changed so far and it is super helpful.

 elasticsearch-head